SPECIALISED DRONE SERVICES

 Asset Inspection

-LiDAR is the way to go for absolute accuracy and is typically the best choice when the aim is a realistic bare earth model.
-That’s because it’s the best method for accounting for elevation, vegetation, and the conditions at hand.
+LiDAR is the preferred method for achieving absolute accuracy and is typically the best option when the objective is to produce a realistic bare earth model.
+This is because LiDAR excels at capturing elevation and filtering out vegetation and surface obstructions.

 Surveying and Mapping